Customer area

 • manage approval workflows

-• oversee projects and job orders (in terms of resources, timelines, costs, and revenues)
+• manage projects and orders (in terms of resources, time, costs, and revenue)

 • track quality, compliance, and changes

-A PLM solves common problems in manufacturing companies, such as:
+A PLM system addresses typical challenges in manufacturing companies, such as:

 long approval and release times